cur33/PointsBot/README.md

 ## License

 Copyright &copy;2020 Collin U. Rapp.
-This repository is released under the GNU GPLv3 license.
+This repository is released under the MIT license.